-- (a) If a student is required to make changes or improvements, the supervisor must inform the Registrar in writing when all the requirements set by the examiners have been met.
-Only once this has been done will the result be confirmed to the student. - (b) Except where the Senior Director of Finance decides otherwise, official results are made available electronically to a student. - (c) Assessment decisions should be made transparently, and students must be afforded reasonable access to such information.
-Assessment reports are not made available to students, but the contents can be made known to the student orally or in writing by the supervisor, at her/his discretion. - (d) Results received after the submission date published in the UFS calendar for a particular graduation ceremony will not be taken into account for that ceremony but will be held over until the following graduation ceremony.
+- (a) If a student is required to make changes or improvements, the supervisor must inform the registrar in writing when all the requirements set by the examiners have been met.
+Only once this has been done will the result be confirmed to the student. - b) Except where the chief financial officer (CFO) decides otherwise, official results are made available electronically to a student. - Assessment decisions should be made transparently, and students must be afforded reasonable access to such information.
+Assessment reports are not made available to students, but the contents can be made known to the student orally or in writing by the supervisor, at her/his discretion. - (d) Results received after the submission date published in the UFS calendar for a particular graduation ceremony will not be taken into account for that ceremony but will be held over until the following graduation ceremony. - (e) After the final evaluation of the assessment reports or after adjustments/corrections have been made, the registrar officially informs the student and the examiners of the result.